Jun is a 30 year old male who used to work as a nursing aide in a private hospital prior to his HIV diagnosis.

 First, under Republic Act of the Philippines No. 8504, compulsory HIV testing is unlawful.
 It should only be done voluntarily by a patient.
 The doctors and nurses also violated that code of confidentiality that is supposed to protect Jun (or any patient) from discrimination and prejudice because of his delicate condition that many people may misinterpret, wrongly judged because of lack of understanding and awareness.
 Under RA 8504, people with HIV still has a right to continue doing their work as long as they’re capable and taking medications and counseling.

 Second, under the Universal Declaration of Human Rights, Jun has the right to live his life with dignity and respect, despite his condition.
 And he didn’t receive any of that from his peers who were supposed to be professionals, who were supposed to care for him.

 Third, instead of showing compassion and understanding, his own parents tormented him and almost killed him.
 His family was his last foundation with whom he could ask for help.
 But they turned him away.

 When I asked our lecturer what happened to Jun after that sad incident, and where he is now, the lecturer just answered me with an honest-to-goodness, “I don’t know.”
 One of the participants in the seminar, an investigator, who was joking and taking every topic discussed with candidness and humor, told the lecturer that Jun committed suicide because she met the father of Jun!

-But because a few of the participants were laughing or giggling by her quick candid reply because she was like that all throughout the seminar—and I don’t know if it was a joke or if she was already saying something serious—I was disappointed that the lecturer, a lawyer, didn’t take the time to share with us the end of Jun story.
-When I shared a glimpse of Jun’s story with my brother back home, he was sure to say that Jun may have killed himself after his family rejected him.
+But because a few of the participants were laughing or giggling by her quick candid reply because she was like that all throughout the seminar, I don’t know if it was a joke or if she was already saying something serious.
+When I shared a glimpse of Jun’s story with my brother back home, he was sure to say that Jun had killed himself after his family rejected him.
 Because according to my brother, Jun’s family was his last hope.